dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 * Alternatively, you can try cold-starting the hardware and see if macOS recognizes the UHCI controller properly.

-## Stuck on "Less than a minute remaining..."

-A common area for systems to get "stuck", namely for units that are missing the `AES` CPU instruction/older mobile hardware.
-During this stage, a lot of heavy cryptography is performed, which can make systems appear to be stuck.
-In reality they are working quite hard to finish up the installation.

-Because this step can take a few hours or more depending on drive speeds, be patient at this stage and do not manually power off or reboot your machine as this will break the installation and require you to reinstall.
-If you think your system has stalled, press the Caps Lock key.
-If the light turns on, your system is busy and not actually frozen.

 ## Secondary CPU not visible on MacPro3,1/Xserve2,1